olinyoder2534/Wine/Modeling.md

 Error Distribution
 ![Error Distribution](https://github.com/olinyoder2534/Wine/blob/main/ED_OLS_R.png)

  _Density_ ,  _ResidualSugar_ , and  _Alcohol_  account for roughly half of the feature importance in the model.
 Additionally, the residuals may be slightly skewed left, but generally follow an approximately normal distribution with the median at -0.091456.
-The skewness could be due to the chart showing  the residuals for only first cross-validation fold.
+The skewness could be due to the chart showing  the residuals for only the first cross-validation fold.

 Can we improve prediction accuracy using L1 regularization?